br3ndonland/inboard/README.md

 ### GitHub Actions workflows

 [GitHub Actions](https://github.com/features/actions) is a continuous integration/continuous deployment (CI/CD) service that runs on GitHub repos.
 It replaces other services like Travis CI.
 Actions are grouped into workflows and stored in _.github/workflows_.
 See [Getting the Gist of GitHub Actions](https://gist.github.com/br3ndonland/f9c753eb27381f97336aa21b8d932be6) for more info.

+### Running the development server

+The easiest way to get started is to run the development server locally with the [VSCode debugger](https://code.visualstudio.com/docs/python/debugging).
+The debugger config is stored in _[launch.json](https://github.com/Intellia/Interlink/blob/develop/.vscode/launch.json)_.
+After installing the Poetry environment as described above, start the debugger.
+Uvicorn enables hot-reloading and addition of debug breakpoints while the server is running.

+As explained in the [VSCode docs](https://code.visualstudio.com/docs/containers/python-user-rights), if developing on Linux, note that non-root users may not be able to expose ports less than 1024.
+The port is set to `1025` in the debugger config for this reason.

 ### Building development images